AppleCommander/applecommander.github.io/docs/install.md

 #### Command-line

-The distribution file `AppleCommander-ac.jar` provides a command-line interface to AppleCommander.
+The distribution file `AppleCommander-ac-VERSION.jar` provides a command-line interface to AppleCommander.
 It is ready to use immediately, but it may be convenient to rename it (e.g. `ac.jar`) or invoke it from a script, e.g.

 GNU bash script for Linux or Mac OS X (`ac.sh`):
 ```bash